pjIowa/constantMixVisualizer/README.md

 # Constant Mix Visualizer

 This visualizer shows the performance of a constant mix portfolio for 3 stocks over the past 20 years and subset ranges.
-The strategy maintains equal weights by wealth with daily rebalancing.
+The strategy maintains equal weights w.r.t. wealth and rebalances daily.
 The adjusted close price is used for each stock.

 Companies: MSFT, GE, CISCO